 SHIPPING & RETURNS:

-All orders are shipped the following operating day, we operate Monday - Thursday.
+All orders are shipped the following operating day.
+We operate Monday - Thursday.
 EXAMPLE: An order placed on Tuesday will ship the following Wednesday.
-OR An order placed Thursday, will ship the following Monday.
+An order placed Thursday, will ship the following Monday.

 Free & Flat Rate -2-3 Business Days (up to 5).